-We then employ MAGSAC++ \citep{magsac++}, a robust estimator, to mitigate the undesirable effects caused by mismatches and dynamic objects.
-The iterative reweighted least squares optimization of MAGSAC++ exhibits excellent performance with a soft threshold, making it highly practical and suitable for a wide range of scenarios.The schematic representation of feature motion is depicted in Fig. \ref{fig:featuremotion}.
+We employ MAGSAC++ \citep{magsac++}, a robust estimator, to mitigate the undesirable effects caused by mismatches and dynamic objects.
+The iterative reweighted least squares optimization of MAGSAC++ exhibits excellent performance with a soft threshold, making it highly practical and suitable for a wide range of scenarios.
+The schematic representation of the Intra motion is depicted in Fig. \ref{fig:featuremotion}.